- 1. Not having enough listings

 See it from their perspective and approach accordingly so you can close the deal without any hassle.

 18. No certainty of payout for brokers

-Real estate brokers put all their effort into preparing the listing, staging the property, approaching interested clients just to gain the brokerage that also sometimes doesn’t go through.
+Real estate brokers put all their effort into preparing the listing, staging the property, and approaching interested clients just to gain the brokerage that also sometimes doesn’t go through.

-In fact, including the brokerage in closing cost is recommended, so when you’re explaining all the expenses, the client will be aware of the broker’s fees.
+In fact, including the brokerage in closing costs is recommended, so when you’re explaining all the expenses, the client will be aware of the broker’s fees.

 19. Title issues

-The reason for this could be anything from illegal deeds, forgeries, unknown liens, undiscovered wills to errors in public records.
+The reason for this could be anything from illegal deeds, forgeries, unknown liens, and undiscovered wills to errors in public records.